mainnet-cash/mainnet-js/README.md

     yarn test:rest

 The `mainnet-js` package is sym-linked to the REST expressServer automatically by yarn workspaces.
 Updating `mainnet-js` with code changes is handled automatically by the `test:rest` command.
+If regtest is already running `yarn test:rest:skip`.

 If the mainnet-js library function being tested is not implemented correctly, no amount of debugging the service endpoint will cause it to work.